Mindful-AI-Assistants/storytelling-first-semester-2024/README.md

 ## 📚 About Storytelling

 Storytelling is the art of telling stories.
-In the context of Data Science and Artificial Intelligence, storytelling is a crucial skill that allows data scientists to effectively communicate
+In the context of Data Science and Artificial Intelligence, storytelling is a crucial skill that allows data scientists to effectively communicate their findings and insights in a way that is understandable and engaging to the target audience.